nmondal/cowj/manual/auth.md

 Although that is not really the design, technically one can override the `auth()` function in the model to move auth to any other file location.

+For this manual we point to the `samples/auth_demo` project.

 ## Auth Configuration

 ```yaml